Greg Johnson (pastor): Revoice controversy

-While Johnson has stated that he has never been sexually active and that he supports the church's historical understanding of biblical sex and marriage, significant opposition to Johnson’s openness about his sexual orientation led the denomination in 2021 to propose changes to its constitution to prevent celibate nonstraight people from ordination to ministry.
-Johnson has advocated against these changes.
+While Johnson has stated that he has never been sexually active and that he supports the church's historical understanding of biblical sex and marriage, significant opposition to Johnson's openness about his sexual orientation led the denomination in 2021 to propose changes to its constitution to prevent celibate nonstraight people from ordination to ministry.
+Johnson advocated against these changes.
 While the changes gained the support of a majority of presbyteries, they failed to achieve the two-thirds supermajority needed for ratification.

 By May 2022, two regional presbyteries again requested Johnson be tried at the national level for doctrinal error, claiming new, unspecified evidence of guilt.
 Additionally, several presbyteries had again submitted overtures to the 2022 General Assembly to amend the denominational constitution to restrict or regulate celibate non-straight clergy.

-On June 23, 2022, the General Assembly of the Presbyterian Church in America voted 1167-978 to amend the church constitution to remove from pastoral office "Men who describe themselves as homosexual, even those who describe themselves as homosexual and claim to practice celibacy by refraining from homosexual conduct."
-The amendment requires approval of two-thirds of the denomination's 88 regional presbyteries.
+On June 23, 2022, the General Assembly of the Presbyterian Church in America voted 1167-978 to amend the Book of Church Order to state that "Men who describe themselves as homosexual, even those who describe themselves as homosexual and claim to practice celibacy by refraining from homosexual conduct, are disqualified from holding office."
+The amendment required approval of two-thirds of the denomination's 88 regional presbyteries.

 On November 18, 2022, Johnson's church voted to withdraw from the Presbyterian Church in America.
 On December 6, 2022, while Johnson had remained a member in good standing, the denomination's Missouri Presbytery granted his request to be removed from the rolls of that body, thereby withdrawing his membership from the Presbyterian Church in America.